The subscription box business model has carved out its niche in popular culture and continues to grow each year.

 The subscription revenue model is built around product kitting and the compounding value of customer relationships.
 One-off customers are not particularly helpful to the business, only long-term relationships.
 This means that a customer's value to the business increases each month.

 The key to this model is to ensure the customers always see value in your offerings.
 This will convince them to pay the subscription cost each month and let you maintain your margins.
-If the perception of value is lost, your eCommerce sales will fall off quickly.
+If the perception of value is lost, you won't be able to increase eCommerce sales.

 How Do Subscription Boxes Make Money?